 By spring of 2010 Bruce started sending me art, and sending me extra art, and then additional art, and the pieces just kept coming.
 I was flabbergasted to see so much amazing art.
 The book kept growing, morphing and expanding.
 I found myself rethinking the book with designer Randy Dahlk several times and sending updates to Bruce for his thoughts.
 By Comic-Con 2011 I had a 304 page preliminary designed book to show Bruce at San Diego.
 On the Sunday of the show Bruce found some time to flip through the pages.
 I could tell by a few of his comments that we didn’t nail it.
 There were issues with the pacing of the book.
 I sent the dummy book to Bruce after the show to give him time to absorb the design and offer suggestions.
 Shortly after, I received an email from Bruce that basically put into words what I was expecting to hear.
 He expressed that book needed an extensive overhaul.
 Let me state how exceptionally well Bruce phrased his email and gave clear explanations regarding how the book could benefit from a redesign.
 He offered many examples and suggestions.
 Sure, I wish we impressed him more, but I was in no way disappointed.
 I was energized about the possibility of improvement.

-Naughty and Nice: The Good Girl Art Of Bruce Timm is a must have book for any Bruce Timm art fan.
-While the nude material gets a bit monotonous the sheen volume allows for a deeper understanding of his style.
+Naughty and Nice: The Good Girl Art Of Bruce Timm is a must-have book for any Bruce Timm art fan.
+While the nude material gets a bit monotonous the sheer volume allows for a deeper understanding of his style.

 Originally published at Comic Book Daily.